 Here are some of the pictures from my trip about the people in Madagascar.

 A taxi in Tana.
 There are lots of old French cars in Madagascar, a remnant from the French colonial days.
 (1006k) Traffic in Tana is bad.
 (876k) Unfortunately you see trucks belching black smoke entirely too often.
 (825k) Buses are often small and almost always overloaded.
 (924k) Not all transportation is motorized.
 Cattle are frequently used as draft animals.
 (997k) Watusi cattle drawn cart.
 (1035k) Cows as draft animals.
 (1115k) Watusi Cattle (Bos taurus africanus, german: Hausrind, french: Vache).
 (1163k) Watusi Cattle (Bos taurus africanus, german: Hausrind, french: Vache).
 (852k) He rents himself and his hand-pushed cart out for transporting goods.
 (911k) Two on a bicycle.
 (841k) Canoes are frequently used for fishing.
 (1185k) They are also used for transportation.
 (890k) Canoes are made from Eucalyptus trees.
 (1305k) A lot of getting around is done on foot.
 These two were in the middle of nowhere, far from any settlement.
 (942k) He too was far from any settlement.
 (1089k) A foot bridge.
 (1327k) An even more precarious foot bridge.
 (1371k) Many roads are quite bad.
 In this area the road is where the cars can find a way through.
 When one path has potholes that are too big, you just drive around it and make a new road.
-(733k)||Sometimes the holes inn the road were so big that we had to get off the bus to lighten the load.
+(931k) Sometimes the holes inn the road were so big that we had to get off the bus to lighten the load.
 (1052k) When the holes were too deep to drive through, our assistant driver got the boulders out from the trunk and build a temporary bridge over the hole.
 The small truck got stuck some time ago.
 The owners are probably on their way to find somebody to pull them out, there was nobody around.
 (829k) Our stash of boulders to bridge potholes.
 (846k) The rickshaws are called Pousse Pousse.
 They are used for transporting anything and everything.
-(637k)||Many of them are nicely painted.
+(750k) Many of them are nicely painted.
 (824k) Train tracks.
 Apparently trains don't run here frequently, if at all.
 (854k)